couds/react-bulma-components/README.md

 React components for Bulma (v0.7.1) framework

-This is a implementation in React of the [Bulma](http://bulma.io/) Framework Component by Jeremy Thomas.
+This is an implementation of the [Bulma](http://bulma.io/) Framework Component in React by Jeremy Thomas.

-You can find the Storybook of all components [here](https://couds.github.io/react-bulma-components/)
+You can find the Storybook stories of all components [here](https://couds.github.io/react-bulma-components/)

 ### NOTES:

-I will be releasing soon the version 2.0.0 in which I will drop the support of react <= 15. this will add the bulma generic helpers as props to all components and refactor all the components (that make sense) to functional ones.
+I will soon be releasing the version 2.0.0 in which I will drop the support of React <= 15.
+This will add the bulma generic helpers as props to all components and refactor all the components (that make sense) to functional ones.

 ### To Install